hubKea/Controller_Shift-Revamp/README.md

 3. Controllers are immediately notified of the decision.
 Rejection requires a comment and keeps reviewers in sync with clear audit fields.
 4. All activity is recorded in Firestore collections (`shiftReports`, `approvals`, `inboxes`), with Cloud Functions enforcing the same workflow rules the UI expects.

+> **Audit improvements:** Controller dropdowns are populated dynamically from the Firestore `users` collection—keep that roster up to date instead of editing code.
+Every submitted report must list two different on-duty controllers and can only be approved or rejected by someone other than the author, which the UI and service layer now enforce automatically.

 The application is designed for contributors who prefer declarative HTML and direct Firebase SDK usage, complemented by automated security rules, schema documentation, and emulator-backed tests.

 ## Architecture and Technology Stack